linimary/Expense-tracker/README.md

-Expense tracker - React practice
+Expense tracker - React practice (in progress)

 A project from React - The Complete Guide, Maximilian Schwarzmüller.